Reading time: 8 min.

 How to use Minoxidil together with derma roller

-However, while therapies with Minoxidil and derma roller can be combined, that does not mean that both treatments should be applied at the same time.
-Topical Minoxidil should only be used on the scalp 24 hours after the micro-needling session, in order to avoid adverse side effects, such as scalp irritation [15][10][16].
+While you can use Minoxidil and a derma roller together, that does not mean that both treatments should be applied at the same time.
+Topical Minoxidil should only be used on the scalp 24 hours after the micro-needling session, in order to avoid adverse side effects, such as scalp irritation [9][8][10].

-Here are the main steps that should be followed when combining Minoxidil and derma roller:
+Here are the main steps that should be followed when combining Minoxidil and derma roller treatments:

 • Clean your scalp well and dry it completely